2022 Mississippi Mudbug Festival kicks off at the State Fairgrounds

 JACKSON, Miss.
-(WJTV) – Commissioner of Agriculture and Commerce, Andy Gipson, cut the ribbon to kick off the second annual Mississippi Mudbug Festival on Wednesday, April 27.
+(WJTV) – Mississippi Commissioner of Agriculture and Commerce Andy Gipson cut the ribbon to kick off the second annual Mississippi Mudbug Festival on Wednesday, April 27.

 Dozens of families made their way to the fairgrounds for opening night.

-Commissioner Gipson says the Fairgrounds are one of the safest, most secure areas in the state.
+Gipson said the Fairgrounds are one of the safest, most secure areas in the state.
 Although this is only the festival’s second year, people hope to see more family friendly events like this in Jackson.

 “I think it would be good for the community and the City of Jackson due to the amount of crime,” said Jackson resident, Shericka White.